ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/apis/client-registry.md

 # Understanding Clients

 A client, in the context of a GraphQL API, is an entity that interacts with the API by defining and executing GraphQL operations.
-These operations are stored on the API as persisted queries.
+These operations are stored on the API as persisted operations.

-## What is a Persisted Query?
+## What is a Persisted Operation?

-A persisted query is a GraphQL operation that has been sent to the server, stored, and assigned an unique identifier (hash).
+A persisted operation is a GraphQL operation that has been sent to the server, stored, and assigned an unique identifier (hash).
 Instead of sending the full text of a GraphQL operation to the server for execution, clients can send the hash of the operation, reducing the amount of data transmitted over the network.
 This practice is particularly beneficial for mobile clients operating in environments with limited network capacity.

-Persisted queries also add an extra layer of security as the server can be configured to only execute operations that have been previously stored, which prevents malicious queries.
+Persisted operations also add an extra layer of security as the server can be configured to only execute operations that have been previously stored, which prevents malicious queries.
 This is the cheapest and most effective way to secure your GraphQL API from potential attacks.

 ![Image](images/client-registry-2.png)

-Persisted queries can be inspected in the `Operations` tab.
+Persisted operations can be inspected in the `Operations` tab.

 ## The Role of the Client Registry

-The client registry plays a crucial role in managing these persisted queries.
-It is used to validate the queries against the schema, ensuring that all the operations defined by a client are compatible with the current schema.
-This validation step is critical to prevent the execution of invalid queries that might result in runtime errors.
+The client registry plays a crucial role in managing these persisted operations.
+It is used to validate the operations against the schema, ensuring that all the operations defined by a client are compatible with the current schema.
+This validation step is critical to prevent the execution of invalid operations that might result in runtime errors.

-Additionally, the client registry is responsible for distributing the queries to the GraphQL server.
-It maintains a mapping of hashes to query keys, informing the server which hash corresponds to which query.
-This allows the server to efficiently look up and execute the appropriate query when it receives a request from a client.
+Additionally, the client registry is responsible for distributing the operations to the GraphQL server.
+It maintains a mapping of hashes to operation keys, informing the server which hash corresponds to which operation.
+This allows the server to efficiently look up and execute the appropriate operation when it receives a request from a client.

 ## Client Versions

-A client can have multiple versions, with each version containing a different set of persisted queries.
+A client can have multiple versions, with each version containing a different set of persisted operations.
 This versioning system allows for incremental updates and changes to the client's operations without disrupting the existing functionality.
 As new versions are released, they can be validated and registered with the client registry, ensuring that they are compatible with the current schema and can be executed by the server.

-By managing client versions and persisted queries, the client registry helps maintain the integrity and smooth operation of your GraphQL API.
+By managing client versions and persisted operations, the client registry helps maintain the integrity and smooth operation of your GraphQL API.
 It ensures that your clients and API can evolve together without breaking, contributing to a more robust and reliable system.

 The number of active client versions can vary depending on the nature of the client.
 For instance, a website usually has one active client version per stage.
 However, during deployment, you might temporarily have two active versions as the new version is phased in and the old version is phased out.

 On the other hand, for mobile clients, you often have multiple versions active simultaneously.
 This is because users may be using different versions of the app, and not all users update their apps at the same time.

 Once a client version is no longer in use, it reaches its end of life.
 At this point, you can unpublish the client version from the client registry.
-This will remove its persisted queries from distribution, and they will no longer be validated against the schema.
+This will remove its persisted operations from distribution, and they will no longer be validated against the schema.

 ## The Operations File

-In the context of GraphQL, the operations file is a structured file that holds a collection of persisted queries for a client.
+In the context of GraphQL, the operations file is a structured file that holds a collection of persisted operations for a client.
 This file serves as a reference for the client to manage and execute specific operations against a GraphQL API.

 ### Understanding the Format and Structure

 The operations file typically adopts the JSON format as used by Relay.
-It comprises key-value pairs, with each pair representing a unique persisted query.
-The key corresponds to a hash identifier for the query, and the value is the GraphQL query string.
+It comprises key-value pairs, with each pair representing a unique persisted operation.
+The key corresponds to a hash identifier for the operation, and the value is the GraphQL operation string.
 Below is an illustrative example of an operations file (`operations.json`):

 ```json
 {